 With respect to the committee's recommendation regarding re-drafting the definition of "sexual impropriety" and "sexual violation," the committee asks the board to consider whether it should borrow language from Chapter 31 (Sexual Offenses) of Title 18 of the Pennsylvania Consolidated Statutes.
-For example, the board may want to borrow language from the definition of "indecent contact" found at 18 PaCS 3101, ("any touching of the sexual or other intimate parts of the person..."), as well as other definitions found in that section.
+For example, the board may want to borrow language from the definition of "indecent contact" found at 18 PaCS 3101, ("any touching of the sexual or other intimate parts of the person..."). as well as other definitions found in that section.

 The committee further notes that in some sections of the regulation the word "patient" is used and in others the word "client" is used.
 There is no definition for either term.
 The committee seeks clarification from the board regarding the board's intention with respect to these terms.
 Is a "client" the same thing as a "patient?"
 In the context of sexual misconduct, this is an important question: The prohibitions against sexual conduct only apply to a "patient."
-If "client" includes a natural person, then the committee recommends that the prohibitions against sexual contact apply equally to a "patient" and a "client" when both refer to a natural person.

-THOMAS P. GANNON, MEMBER

-MAIN CAPITOL BUILDING
+If "client" includes a natural person, then the committee recommends that the prohibitions against sexual contact apply equally to a "patient" and a "client."
+The committee believes the prohibitions against sexual conduct should apply equally to a "patient" and a "client" when both refer to a natural person.
+THOMAS F. GANNON, MEMBER MAIN CAPITOL BUILDING HOUSE BOX 20200 HARRISBURG, PENNSYLVANIA 17120-2020 PHONE: (717) 783-6430 FAX: (717) 783-6483

-HOUSE BOX 202020

-HARRISBURG, PENNSYLVANIA 17120-2020

-PHONE: (717) 783-6430

-FAX: (717) 783-6683

-DISTRICT OFFICE: 219 MORTON AVENUE POLSOM, PENNEYLVANIA 19033 PHONE: (610) 461-5543
+DISTRICT OFFICE; 219 MORTON AVENUE POLSOM, PENNEYLVANIA 19033 PHONE: (610) 461-5543

-With respect to the definitions of "sexual impropriety" and "sexual misconduct," the committee sake whether the board intends to prohibit sexual contact between a licensee and a patient's or client's family members and also asks the board to consider whether a specific time period should be included.
+With respect to the definitions of "sexual impropriety" and "sexual misconduct," the committee asks whether the board intends to prohibit sexual contact between a licensee and a patient's or client's family members and also asks the board to consider whether a specific time period should be included.
 The committee notes that the regulations governing other professions, such psychologists and physicians, not only include prohibitions against sexual contact with a member of a patient's or client's family but also include discrete periods of time, namely a period of years, during which sexual contact between a patient or a client and a licensee is prohibited.